antcc/tfg/README.md

 # Bachelor's Thesis

-Bachelor's Thesis in Computer Science and Mathematics at the University of Granada.
+This repository contains the source code of my Bachelor's Thesis in Computer Science and Mathematics at the University of Granada.

 The compiled pdf version of the thesis is available [here](https://github.com/antcc/tfg/blob/master/tfg.pdf), and it can also be generated using `make`.
 This work is licensed under a [CC BY-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.